 Sensory perception across the lifespan

-15 Nature vs. nurture
+15 Nature vs. Nurture

-Tastes are often described as having a nutrient-signaling function, eliciting expectations about the intrinsic qualities of the food: its macronutrient composition.
-Sweetness is for example highly correlated to carbohydrate content and sodium content is highly correlated to saltiness.
-An umami taste can be related to the protein content of the food, and a fat taste is correlated with energy content.
-Often, these tastes interact.
-Umami taste for example is also associated with sodium and fat content in foods, as highly savory foods usually contain a lot of salt and fat next to glutamate as well.
-Bitter taste is often associated with alkaloids, reflecting poisonous substances, whereas sour taste is associated with acids commonly found in unripe fruits.
+Tastes are often described as having a nutrient-signaling function, eliciting expectations about the most important intrinsic quality of the food: its nutrient composition.
+Sweetness is, for example, highly associated to carbohydrate content, and sodium content is highly associated to saltiness.
+An umami taste can be related to the protein content of the food, and a fat taste is related with energy content[1].

 The idea that the taste of the food is an indicator for its nutrient content.